 In short, you don’t.

 Instead, you need to carefully analyze the market to identify your target audience, then cater specifically to them.
-This isn’t just limited to content.
+And I don’t just mean with content.
 Depending on who you want to engage, you’ll need to vary the language, web design and perhaps even the search engine you use.

-Here are the key things to consider when optimizing your SEO for the UAE.
+Here are the key things you need to consider to optimize your SEO for the UAE.

 WHICH SEARCH ENGINE SHOULD I USE?

 Google reigns supreme in the UAE, with a 96.37% market share.
 So you don’t need to learn a new search engine to do well in the market.

 But there are others out there you might want to consider.

 For example, Yahoo’s Middle East branch, Maktoob, is popular because it also serves as a webportal, email and auction site.
 And search engines like Yamli, Eiktub and Yoolki could be a good choice if you’re targeting Arabic speakers.

 Generally though, sticking to Google will be the most effective – and efficient – approach.

 The region’s diverse population means choosing the right language is crucial to the success of your SEO strategy in the UAE.
 There are five main languages to choose from: